Milan sign Turkey's Calhanoglu from Leverkusen

-BERLIN Turkey midfielder Hakan Calhanoglu has joined AC Milan on a four-year deal, leaving Bayer Leverkusen two years before the end of his contract, the clubs announced on Monday.
+BERLIN (Reuters) - Turkey midfielder Hakan Calhanoglu has joined AC Milan on a four-year deal, leaving Bayer Leverkusen two years before the end of his contract, the clubs announced on Monday.

 There were no official details of the transfer fee but German media estimated it was 25 million euros ($28.40 million).